kamamautanu/AmaFi/README.md

 # AmaFi
-Automated waterwise irrigation system
+Automated water-wise irrigation system

+As someone new to the world of engineering, a friend encouraged me to create something that would make life easier for me.
+Something like automating watering in my garden so I don't spend 6 or more hours a week doing it by hand during the heat of summer.
+Initially I resisted the idea of integrating technology into my gardening space, but as spring turned into summer and the hot California sun blasted my garden full force, what had once been a labor of love quickly turned into feelings of frustration at both the amount of time I spent watering and the amount of water I was using during a "mega-drought".

+Water scarcity isn't an issue of the future, it's happening right here and now.
+Enter the AmaFi.
+The AmaFi only applies water where plants need it and when.
+No more worrying about over or under watering, the AmaFi takes out the guess work in growing drought resiliant gardens while conserving water compared to conventional methods.
+The AmaFi does this by integrating a number of gardening theories and features:
+  * [deep watering](What's the science behind deep watering?) - water less often for longer for deeper moisture penetration
+  * [drip irrigation]() - reduces evapotranspiration, plant disease, and efficiently waters deeply
+  * [irrigation zones] - three watering zones for crops based on rooting depth categories - low, medium, high
+  * insights into

-The effeciency of drip irrigation systems has been known for some time.
+The efficiency of drip irrigation systems has been known for some time.
 In some systems, water usage can be reduced by 20 to 30%.
 In a world where water rations are no longer

 # Table of Contents